You may wish to see an introductory page to this section first.

 as luxury residences.

-Soguk Cesme Sokagi is a narrow street between Hagia Sophia and Topkapi Sarayi: its wooden houses have been nicely restored and they are now part of a hotel chain owned by the Touring and Automobile Club of Turkey.
+Soguk Cesme Sokagi is a narrow street between Hagia Sophia and Topkapi Sarayi: its wooden houses have been nicely restored and turned into boutique hotels.

 The fountain named after Sultan Ahmet III is located on the final part of the road to Topkapi Sarayi and opposite its main gate.
 It was the first of a series of fountains built during the Tulip Era.
 It consists of a large square block with a wall fountain at the centre of each fašade and a circular sebil projecting at each corner.
 The building has a tall ceiling crowned with a shallow pyramidal vault.
 It has four small turrets at the corners and a large turret at the centre, all domed and coated with lead.
 The roof projects outward, forming large eaves that shade the walls.